Performance Benchmarks (JOLT vs ISL vs MVEL vs Python)

 ❌ Avoid Python (GraalVM) When:

-• ❌ Low latency required - 240 ms initialization is prohibitive
+• Low latency required - ~121 ms full cycle is prohibitive for cold paths

 When Python Makes Sense: